 The museum was originally the home and art galleries of an extraordinary woman named Grace Nicholson, who came to Pasadena from Philadelphia in 1901.
 In 1924, Nicholson commissioned local architects Marston, Van Pelt & Maybury to build a Chinese-style building for “Oriental and Western Art.”
 She lived in the building with her galleries downstairs and her private apartment upstairs until her death in 1948. (more)

 In Grace Nicholson’s time, her living spaces, guest rooms, and lecture hall were upstairs.
 Today there are staff offices, storage and a meeting room – The Blue Room.
-Also accessible from the southeast stairs are the public areas: auditorium, Gallery for Contemporary and Emerging Art, and research library.
+Also accessible from the southeast stairs are the public areas: auditorium and research library.

 Is there a place to eat on the premises?

 While there is no restaurant or food service available inside the museum, the Paseo Colorado Mall and several other restaurants are within easy walking distance from the building.
-There is no food or drink allowed.
+There is no food or drink allowed in the galleries.